vmtk/vmtk.github.com/tutorials/WorkingWithNumpyArrays.md

         minSize = cellId.shape[0]
         minSizeCellIndex = index

-print("Minimum size of array in ['CellData']['CellPointIds'] = ", minSize, ' Which occurred at index ', minSizeCellIndex)
+print("Minimum size of array in ['CellData']['CellPointIds'] = ", minSize, ' Which occured at index ', minSizeCellIndex)
-print("Maximum size of array in ['CellData']['CellPointIds'] = ", maxSize, ' Which occurred at index ', maxSizeCellIndex)
+print("Maximum size of array in ['CellData']['CellPointIds'] = ", maxSize, ' Which occured at index ', maxSizeCellIndex)
 ```

     ['CellData']['CellPointIds] is a python list:  True